Abdullah-Jalal/heart-disease-prediction/README.md

 ---

-### 🔧 How to Update Your GitHub README
+---

+✅ **How to update on GitHub:**

-1. **Edit the README**: Navigate to your repository on GitHub and click on the `README.md` file.
+1. Open your repository on GitHub.
+2. Click on `README.md`.
-2. **Update Content**: Click the pencil icon to edit the file.
+3. Click the pencil icon to edit.
-3. **Paste the New README**: Replace the existing content with the updated README provided above.
+4. Replace all the content with the above Markdown.
-4. **Commit Changes**: Scroll down to the commit section, add a commit message (e.g., "Update README with project details"), and click "Commit changes".
+5. Scroll down, add a commit message like `"Update README formatting"`, and click **Commit changes**.

-This will update your GitHub repository's README, providing visitors with a clear overview of your project, its dataset, models implemented, and how to use it.

-Let me know if you'd like any further modifications or additions!
-::contentReference[oaicite:16]{index=16}
+This will make your README **render correctly with headings, code blocks, and lists**.

+If you want, I can also **add a “Models Implemented” section with Logistic Regression, KNN, Random Forest, and Decision Tree**, so it looks more professional.
+Do you want me to do that?